Table of contents

 Before you drop your prices and shout out your flash sale with a virtual megaphone, make sure your business operations are ready to handle a sudden influx of orders.

 Remember that both new and existing customers will form an impression of your brand not just before and during a flash sale, but after it as well.
 If it takes months to receive their special sale item in the mail, this can deflate some of the excitement and delight they felt when they purchased it.

-Plan ahead for what you’ll need to handle shipping, to keep enough inventory on hand, and ensure your website and servers can handle a sudden spike in traffic during the sale.
-Test your website ahead of time for load speed, server capacity and user experience.
-Consider increasing your staffing levels during the dates of the sale to have more customer service representatives or order fulfilment team members on hand and to keep things running smoothly.
+Plan ahead for what you’ll need to handle shipping, to keep enough inventory on hand, and to ensure your website and servers can handle a sudden spike in traffic during the sale.
+Test your website ahead of time for load speed, server capacity, and user experience.
+Consider increasing your staffing levels during the dates of the sale to have more customer service representatives or order fulfillment team members on hand and to keep things running smoothly.

 Aside from building hype for your flash sale or product drop on your own social media platforms, look for opportunities where others can help you promote and widen your network.

 Partnering with online influencers is a great strategy for a flash sale, as influencers can lend compelling word-of-mouth marketing to your promotion.
 Having your sale promoted by an individual online can lend credibility to your sale and help people feel like they’re participating in a community event.
 Audiences can enjoy feeling like they’re capitalizing on an exclusive insider scoop from their favorite influencer.
 Collaborating with a celebrity, an artist, or another relevant brand in your industry can help you reach a whole new audience and get the promotional power of your partner behind your sale.

 5. Choose the right timing.